Overview

 -

-On your computer: When you unlink the OneDrive account or delete the synced folder from File Explorer, the local copies of the files will be removed from your computer.
+On Your Computer: Unlinking OneDrive or deleting the synced folder removes local copies of the files from your device.

 -

-In OneDrive/SharePoint: The original files will remain in OneDrive or SharePoint.
-They will not be deleted from the source.
-You can access them again by re-syncing your OneDrive account or by using the web interface.
+In OneDrive/SharePoint: The original files remain safe in OneDrive or SharePoint and are not deleted.
+You can access them again via the web interface or by re-syncing.

 -